mbrycke/mbrycke.github.io/_posts/2015-3-3-Hello-World.md

 ```ssh
 $git remote add origin https://github.com/your/link.git
 ```
-We have now told the lokal repository where its remote origin is.
+We have now told the local repository where its remote origin is.
 Note that 'origin' is just an alias for your repository name.

 ## Configure repository
 Configure user accout with the config command